What Is the History of Black Friday?

 The History of Black Friday Started Earlier Than You Think

-The history of Black Friday started much earlier than people think.
-The day after Thanksgiving was the unofficial beginning of the Christmas season since the late 19th century.
-President Lincoln designated the Thanksgiving holiday as the last Thursday in November.
+The history of Black Friday started much earlier than people may think.
+The day after Thanksgiving has been the unofficial beginning of the Christmas season since the late 19th century when President Lincoln designated the Thanksgiving holiday as the last Thursday in November.

 In 1905, Canadian department store Eaton's began the first Thanksgiving Day parade by bringing Santa on a wagon through the streets of downtown Toronto.
 In 1913, eight live reindeer pulled Santa's "sleigh."
 By 1916, seven floats representing nursery rhyme characters joined Santa in the parade.